AdamSobieski/Argumentation/README.md

 Static hypertext could be automatically generated from argument-related data.
 In addition to algorithms producing static argument-specific hypertext from argument-related data, developers might want to explore providing reusable and general-purpose dynamic hypertext which would vary, at runtime, based upon loaded argument-related data.

 How would embedded HTML content in MIME messages access argument-related data from other parts of MIME messages?
 HTML content can use [RFC 2392](https://datatracker.ietf.org/doc/rfc2392/), the `cid:` URL scheme, to enable inlined images in email messages.
 HTML content in other kinds of MIME messages could use this scheme to enable [data blocks](https://html.spec.whatwg.org/multipage/scripting.html#data-block) to refer to other message parts.

+### Extensible Markup and Components

+Inspired by [Web Components](https://en.wikipedia.org/wiki/Web_Components), where custom markup elements can be defined and subsequently reused, new argument markup languages could be extensible with respect to expressiveness for higher-level components.
+These components would, as envisioned, be defined not in terms of presentation and interactivity, but in terms of semantics.
+That is, one could define custom components in terms of mappings and transformations between them and knowledge graphs (see also: [R2RML](https://www.w3.org/TR/r2rml/) and [RML](https://kg-construct.github.io/rml-resources/portal/)).

 ### Knowledge Graphs